functional-patterns/gof/prototype/README.md

 Prototype does not feel natural in functional programming.
 Functional languages - like Haskell and F# - support altering the record types with simpler syntax.
 There is little value to do the same with a specific pattern.

-- Fit : Artifical
+- Applicability : Artifical
-- Complexity : Simple
+- Complexity : Trivial

 ### Examples